0xERR0R/blocky/docs/configuration.md

 The optional parameter `rewrite` behaves the same as with custom DNS.

 The optional parameter fallbackUpstream, if false (default), return empty result if after rewrite, the mapped resolver returned an empty answer.
 If true, the original query will be sent to the upstream resolver.

-# Usage: One usecase when having split DNS for internal and external (internet facing) users, but not all subdomains are listed in the internal domain.
+### Usage: One usecase when having split DNS for internal and external (internet facing) users, but not all subdomains are listed in the internal domain

 !!! example